All Saints Church, East Horndon: Recent history and present day

 In 1970 a committee was formed in an attempt to save and preserve the church.
 Work was undertaken to make the building as safe and as waterproof as possible.
 The All Saints Society was formed to raise money, donations were received from individuals, and grants were made by the Friends of Friendless Churches, the Ford Trust of Britain, and Essex County Council.
 The church was declared redundant on 13 November 1970, and it became vested in the Redundant Churches Fund, the forerunners of the Churches Conservation Trust.
 The Trust has organised further repairs and restorations.
 An organisation known as the Friends of All Saints East Horndon arranges events in the church.

 On New Year's Eve 2020, the church was broken into and an illegal party was held, despite the considerable COVID-19 regulations in force at the time.
 Police, called to clear the church of several hundred partygoers, had objects thrown at them and were threatened.
 Several men were arrested on Drugs and Public Order offences.
 It is estimated that at least £5,000 worth of damage was caused to the church by the party.

-In 2021, a new volunteering team was formed who began to address issues of antisocial behaviour on and around the church grounds.
-New CCTV was part-funded by Brentwood Borough Council and a local security firm, who continue to provide security at the church 24/7.
-The church grounds are now considered a "no go" area for criminal and antisocial behaviour, with dozens of offenders fined for various offences from theft and criminal damage to littering and antisocial behaviour.
-CCTV, manned SIA security guards and drones monitor the church grounds 24 hours a day, 7 days a week.